Attachment and child development

 All these behaviours may cause great difficulty in terms of classroom and school management.

-Usually, securely attached children are able to trust and rely on school staff to meet their needs, are confident about forming relationships with others, able to make the most of learning opportunities, have the ability to problem solve and are emotionally resilient and self-aware.
+Usually, securely attached children and young people are able to trust and rely on school staff to meet their needs, are confident about forming relationships with others, able to make the most of learning opportunities, have the ability to problem solve and are emotionally resilient and self-aware.

-Children with attachment difficulties may not display these characteristics and it may be harder for them to:
+Children and young people with attachment difficulties may not display these characteristics and it may be harder for them to:

 - Gain the confidence and the self-motivation that comes from exploring the world from a safe base.